Skip to main content

-Amsterdam Studies in Baptist and Mennonite Theology
+Amsterdam Series in Baptist and Mennonite Theologies

 The Amsterdam Series in Baptist and Mennonite Theologies (ASBMT) is an academic series rooted in the Believers Church tradition (Anabaptist-related, Free Church, Peace-Church).
 Ecumenically engaged and international in orientation, it provides a platform for both younger and established scholars, delivering monographs, single-author and edited books.
 It hosts a spectrum of academic fields (Biblical Theology and Hermeneutics, Baptist and Mennonite History, Systematic Theology, Ethics / Peace and Conflict Studies, Mission and Ecclesial Practices), while at the same time holding to a focus within these fields on themes that are of particular importance to and characteristic of the Baptist and Mennonite traditions.